evgenyneu/evgenii.com/blog/_posts/2016-06-15-distributing-your-library-with-swift-package-manager.md

 )
 ```

 This is the code that you may show in your library's README file as a setup instruction for the users.
-In this example will include the most recent library version that starts with 1.
+In this example your users will download the most recent library version that starts with 1.
 For example, it will use *1.3.6* or *1.0.0* version but not *2.0.1*.

 #### 6) Build your dependency